 The clutch is one of the most important parts of your quad’s transmission and despite this, it’s often overlooked by new riders.
 Today I will share with you everything you need to know about an ATV wet clutch to keep your four-wheeler running smoothly all the time.

-Even though wet clutches are more durable, this does not mean that a cautious off-roader should not keep with its maintenance.
+Even though wet clutches are more durable, this does not mean that they don’t require any maintenance.
 Keep on reading to understand how your wet clutch works, what type of oil you need to use, and how to tell if your wet clutch is bad.

-The wet clutch has two clutch baskets that turn at their own speeds.
-Usually, the outer clutch basket connects to the engine and the inner clutch basket links to the final drive.
-When disengaged, these two will turn in tandem with the speed of their respective parts.
-In order to match their speeds, the clutch uses friction plates to connect the two.
+- Components: The wet clutch comprises two main clutch baskets.
+Typically, the outer clutch basket connects to the engine, while the inner basket links to the final drive.
+When the clutch is not engaged, these baskets turn according to the speed of their corresponding parts.

-If all of this mechanical talk seems a bit difficult to take in, I recommend you watch this YouTube video from a fellow off-roader that explains the process with a visual aid:
+If you are not a fon mechanical talk, then I recommend you watch this YouTube video from a fellow off-roader that explains the process with a visual aid:

 How Do I Know If My Wet Clutch is Bad?